coderefinery/reproducible-research/content/workflow-management.md

 - Gentle learning curve.
 - Free, open-source, and installs easily via conda or pip.
-- Cross-platform (Windows, MacOS, Linux) and compatible with all HPC schedulers: same workflow works without modification and scales appropriately whether on a laptop or cluster.
+- Cross-platform (Windows, MacOS, Linux) and compatible with all High Performance Computing (HPC) schedulers: same workflow works without modification and scales appropriately whether on a laptop or cluster.
-- [Heavily used in bioinformatics](https://twitter.com/carl_witt/status/1103951128046301185), but is completely general.
+- [Heavily used in bioinformatics](https://twitter.com/carl_witt/status/1103951128046301185), but is **completely general**.
 - Is is possible to define isolated software environments per rule, see [here](https://github.com/coderefinery/word-count/blob/f4ca47440751dd2c65f55fef1a8d9f181ecdd2f6/Snakefile#L15).
 - Also possible to run workflows in Docker or Apptainer containers.
 - Workflows can be pushed out to run on a cluster or in the cloud without modifications to scale up.